binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 This is also brought to light by the OWASP Top 10 risks "[_No.
 2 Broken Authentication and Session Management_](https://www.owasp.org/index.php/Top_10_2017-A2-Broken_Authentication_and_Session_Management)".

 In this category of attacks, your attacker could be someone known by you, or someone you do not know.
-Possibly somebody already with an account; an insider maybe looking to take the next step which could be a privilege escalation or just an alteration so that they can have access to different resources by way of acquiring other accounts.
+It may be somebody already with an account, perhaps an insider maybe looking to take the next step such as privilege escalation, or just an alteration giving them access to different resources by way of acquiring other accounts.
 Some possible attack vectors could be:

-* Password acquisition: by way of data-store theft (off-line attack) or poor password hashing strategies (susceptible to off-line and on-line attacks), discussed in the Countermeasures section but in more depth in the Management of Application Secrets sections
+* Password acquisition: by way of datastore theft (off-line attack) or poor password hashing strategies (susceptible to off-line and on-line attacks), discussed in the Countermeasures section but in more depth in the Management of Application Secrets sections
-* Passwords or sessionIds travelling over unsecured channels susceptible to Man In the Middle (MItM) attacks, discussed in the Countermeasures section but also refer to the TLS Downgrade sections of the Network chapter
+* Passwords or Session Ids traveling over unsecured channels susceptible to Man In the Middle (MItM) attacks, discussed in the Countermeasures section.
+Also refer to the TLS Downgrade sections of the Network chapter
-* Buggy Session Management, SessionIds exposed in URLs
+* Buggy Session Management, Session Ids exposed in URLs
 * Faulty logout (not invalidating authentication tokens)
 * Faulty remember me functionality
-* Long session time-outs can exacerbate other weak areas of defence
+* Long session timeouts can exacerbate other weak areas of defence
 * Secret questions
 * Updating account details

 In the Countermeasures section I will go through some mature and well tested libraries, plus other technologies, and details around making them fit into a specific business architecture.

 Consider what data could be exposed from any of the accounts and how this could be used to gain a foot hold to launch further alternative attacks.
-Each step allowing the attacker to move closer to their ultimate target, the ultimate target being something hopefully discussed during the Asset Identification phase or taking another iteration of it as you learn and think of additional possible targeted assets.
+Each step allows the attacker to move closer to their ultimate target, the ultimate target being something hopefully discussed during the Asset Identification phase.
+Conduct another iteration of it as you learn and think of additional possible targeted assets.

 Often the line between the following two concepts gets blurred, sometimes because where one starts and one ends is often not absolute or clear, and sometimes intentionally.
-Neither help new comers and even those used to working with the concepts get to grips with which is which and what the responsibilities of each include.
+Neither help newcomers, and even those used to working with the concepts struggle to come to terms with which is which and what the responsibilities of each include.

 #### What is Authentication